grzegorznowak/query-exporter-role/README.md

 Deploys [query exporter](https://github.com/albertodonato/query-exporter).

-Query Exporter has it's minimal requirement set to python 3.8.
-Which limits the array of distros it can be installed on easily.
+Query Exporter has it's minimal requirement set to python 3.8. which limits the array of distros it can be installed on easily.
-With the current release we're aiming for Unbuntus, to not over-complicate things initially.
+To not over-complicate things at this point we're targetting most recent Ubuntu distros only.

 ## Supported Distros